kombucha-js/react-rerenderers/README.md

       <div
         id="main-object"
         /*
-         * Note that this performes the read access to
+         * Note that this performes the read-access to
          * the `counter` field of the class directly.
          */
         className={`square${model.counter}`}